Advertisement

 Loading the player...

-Once dubbed “one of the most exciting rising talents in the tennis world”, there’s no doubt that 26-year-old Alex de Minaur is one to watch when it comes to the sport.
+Once dubbed “one of the most exciting rising talents in the tennis world”, there’s no doubt that 26-year-old Alex de Minaur has been one to watch when it comes to the sport.

 Advertisement

-He’s rapidly ascended through the pro-tennis ranks and continues to blow tennis fans and commentators away with his skills with the racquet on the court.
+He rapidly ascended through the pro-tennis ranks and has been blowing tennis fans and commentators away with his skills with the racquet on the court.

 With a last name pronounced “Dee Minn-Or”, or ‘demon’ as he is sometimes referred to by opponents on the court, the Australian-born, Spain-raised tennis star is all anyone can talk about at the moment.